9 Stylish Flats With Arch Support

 UGG Carilyn Lace-Up Sneaker

-These lace-up flats don’t just offer soft memory foam in the footbed—they also work to banish blisters, thanks to UGG’s signature anti-moisture lining.
-Plus, the bows on the rubber-soled shoes add a sporty-chic touch we love.
+These sneaker-inspired flats don’t just offer soft memory foam in the footbed—they also work to banish blisters, thanks to UGG’s signature anti-moisture lining.
+Plus, the knit upper keeps things extra comfy.

 6